BlowbackAgency/EmailObfuscation/README.md

 **Email Obfuscation module for email addresses with 64 base crypting**

-This module finds all plaintext emails and email links from the document and replaces them with span elements including configurable replace text.
-All the addresses are encoded to 64 base strings and stored in spans data attributes.
+This module finds all plaintext emails and email links from the document and replaces them with noscript elements with configurable replace text.
+All the addresses are encoded to 64 base strings and stored in noscript data attributes.
 Then on client side we decode these strings back to their original state.

 ## Install